DIY Garage Sale

 - Send fabrics that are free of any and all odors.

-- All fabric must be measured, rolled, taped (blue painters tape) or stapled into zip lock bags.
+- All fabric must be measured, rolled, taped with blue painters tape or stapled into zip lock bags and marked with a permanent marker.
 Questions?
 Check out guidelines below.
 Loose fabrics will not be accepted.

 Measuring, Folding and Rolling